drachenwald/autobaelfyr/_issues/2022-11/100-boasts.md

 Your Majesties, your Highnesses, your excellencies and everyone else!
 I am Joel ben Stuart, you know who I am!
-When I win this this tournament I will be but on eof a line of men who have won this great honour.
+When I win this this tournament I will be but one of a line of men who have won this great honour.

 BUT this is Valda ingen Caom… you also know who she is!
 When she wins this tournament every one will wish that they were at the event where it happened!